 The stand-alone Trust became a Multi Academy Trust (MAT) on 1 September 2015.
 On that date Phoenix Infant Academy become part of the MAT, Reading Girls School became part of the MAT on 1.9.17 and Battle Primary Academy became part of the MAT on 1.6.19.
-It is planned that the MAT will increase over a period of time to take on around 5/6 schools but this will be phased so that the current core of the Trust, i.e. Baylis Court School, does not jeopardise its 'outstanding' status.
-A significant number of contacts have been made with other schools in a radius of 25 miles from Slough, but this has not borne fruit The Chair of the Trust and The Executive Team have met with the Regional Schools Commissioner to seek their support in extending the Trust and the CEO continues with these contacts.
+It is anticipated that Ashford Hill Primary School will join the Trust in Autumn 2022 and Highwood Copse will join in Spring 2022.
+It is planned that the MAT will increase over a period of time to have a family of eight schools.
+This will be phased..
+The Chair of the Trust and The Executive Team have met with the Regional Schools Commissioner to seek their support in extending the Trust and the CEO continues with these contacts.